hexalang/Hexa/docs/reference.md

 public protected out
 template macro abstract
 when with
-guard
+guard infer
 implements extends
-export of from using
+export of from using inout
 ```

 Anything that starts with `#` is reserved for future use: `#foo`.